mdbtxt1

 Incremental Games

 For many years the Lozier/Turner level-index system had the highest limit for any published or remotely serious computer number-representation system with a full software library (apart from my own Hypercalc which I don't count).
 However, that has changed with the advent of incremental games, particularly since 2014 (the year of the well-known Cookie Clicker).
 Such games motivate the player as long as they can achieve ever higher values of some quantity.
-Typically an exponential rate of progress will keep people playing until the quantities involved becomes too hard to visualize (somewhere near the middle of class 2 by my classification that is based on such considerations).
+Typically an exponential rate of progress will keep people playing until the quantities involved becomes too high for their abilities of mental abstraction, and this happens somewhere in the class 2 range.
 Some games overcome this by replacing the main goal with another (rather than words, you now accumulate books, and later it will be libraries), but many games just go to scientific notation with ever-larger exponents.
 Faster rates of growth, ("tetrational" or beyond) are often needed to keep things interesting.

 To calculate scores and rewards, etc. in such games, a variety of number formats with suitable software libraries has been developed, mainly in JavaScript.
-For a sampling of the more modest ones see 109×1015, 101.797...×10308, 101065535, and 1010100000000.
+Some of the more modest software libraries are described in the entries for 109×1015, 101.797...×10308, 101065535, and 1010100000000.
 Those limits are all far smaller than the Lozier/Turner level-index format being discussed here, but incremental games have a voracious appetite for more.
 Since early 2019 we have had the break_eternity.js library by Patashu, handling numbers as large as 10↑↑(1.8×10308) in Knuth's up-arrow notation.
 Not to be outdone, Naruyoko began work on OmegaNum.js which can go up as high as 10↑↑↑...↑(9×1015) with 1000 up-arrows.
 This is nowhere near as large as Graham's number, but fortunately, since early 2020 we have had Naruyoko's ExpantaNum.js for that.

 1010101010000000 = 4pt10000000